microprediction/microprediction/README.md

 to [retrieve historical data](https://www.microprediction.com/python-3) for time series research, if that is the only way you wish to use the site.
 You don't have to use
 Python because the [api](api.microprediction.org) can be accessed in any language.
 We have contributors using Julia ([example](https://github.com/rustyconover/microprediction-nyiso-electricity)) and you can even enter using R from within Kaggle ([tutorial](https://www.microprediction.com/r-1)).

-## Ultra-Quick Start.
-There are two ways to get on the leaderboard almost instantly

-- Fork [microactors](https://github.com/microprediction/microactors) and enable GitHub actions.
-- Or run the bash script below

-The second option will use a virtual environment, and thus not interfere with your other work.

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"

-It's a great way to quickly get the joke.
-You should intend to run this "forever".

 ## Examples, examples, examples